 .
 Records are required as described in Wis.
 Admin.
 Code § ATCP 12

-Exporting Swine Out of Wisconsin
+Exporting Swine From Wisconsin

 Dealer Records Required for the Swine Movement Rule

-Dealer records required for the swine movement rule include the following:
+Required records include the following:

-- Dealers are to ask for Porcine Reproductive and Respiratory Syndrome (PRRS) and Porcine Epidemic Diarrhea Virus (PEDv) test results (when testing is required) and, if the results are positive, the approved herd plan.
+- Dealers are to ask for Porcine Reproductive and Respiratory Syndrome (PRRS) and Porcine Epidemic Diarrhea virus (PEDv) test results (when testing is required) and, if the results are positive, the approved herd plan.

 - Dealers are to document checking of the PRRS and PEDv test results and, if the results are positive, record the herd plan number.
 If this cannot be verified the animals must not be accepted.